 These steps are needed only once.
 When you have the HubSpot site connected with SimulTrans, we can initiate translations whenever pages are updated, on a weekly or other regular (or sporadic) basis, or wait until you tell us it's time for an update.

-Download our HubSpot Case Study and read more about key learnings from our experience translating SimulTrans' HubSpot website.
+Download our HubSpot Case Study and read more about key learnings from our own experience translating SimulTrans' HubSpot website.